Evacuees from besieged Mariupol describe horrors of Russian attacks

 Mariupol, where besieged Ukrainian forces have held out for weeks, is considered an important strategic prize for Russia, a land link from annexed Crimea to areas of eastern Ukraine held by Russian-backed separatists.
 And residents fear that Putin will throw all the fire power he has at it.

 “It’s like a horror movie.
-There’s nothing,” said Oksana, 37, who fled with her three sons, her sister and two nieces.
+There’s nothing,” said Oksana, who left with her three sons, her sister, brother-in-law and two nieces.
 “Everything is bombed, all the roads are bombed.
 We couldn’t even normally drive out.
 We drove a lot in circles before we found a route.”

-Oksana said she fled her home on the city’s periphery for a friend’s home closer in on Feb.
+Oksana had fled her home on the city’s periphery for a friend’s home closer in on Feb.
 24, the first day of the war, to escape the bombing on the outskirts.

-The former accountant, who, like many of those fleeing, spoke on the condition her last name be withheld to protect relatives left behind, said Russian tanks parked next to the house in which they were sheltering on Wednesday.
+The 37-year-old, who spoke on the condition her last name be withheld to protect relatives left behind, said Russian tanks parked next to the house in which they were sheltering on Wednesday.

 “We asked them to take them away,” she said.
 “We’d written on our houses there are kids here, people here.
 But they did not do it.”